haruosuz/DS4GD/2020/CaseStudy.md

 	# make a sliding window plot with a window size of 200 nucleotides:
     slidingwindowplotGC(windowsize = 200, inputseq = seq1)

-Q2.
-Draw a sliding window plot of GC content in the genome sequence using a window size of 2000 nucleotides.
-Do you see any regions of unusual DNA content in the genome (eg. a high peak or low trough)?

 	# make a sliding window plot of GC content using a window size of 2000 nucleotides:
     slidingwindowplotGC(windowsize = 2000, inputseq = seq1)

-Q3.
+Q2.
 Write a function to calculate the AT content of a DNA sequence (ie. the fraction of the nucleotides in the sequence that are As or Ts).
 What is the AT content of the genome?

 	# Here is a function to calculate the AT content of a genome sequence:
     AT <- function(x){ library("seqinr"); 1 - GC(x) }